SDU-SW-Engineering/ScalableTeaching/README.md

 4. `GITLAB_GROUP_ID` Should be set to the id of the group id that all repositories and tasks should be created within.

-#### 4. Setup frontend
+#### 3. Migrate the database

-The frontend uses Tailwind and various other 3rd party ui libraries.
-To install these run:
+Use the `php artisan migrate` command to migrate the database.

-`yarn`
+Additionally, if you want to populate it with dummy data, add `--seed` to the command, and if you want to migrate it from scratch again then run `migrate:fresh` instead.

 ## Development environment and CI

 To enhance the developer workflow, this repository includes various tools to ensure a high quality of code.
 Specifically:
 - `php-cs-fixer` that ensures a consistent code style.
-Install php-cs-fixer globally by running `composer global require php-cs-fixer`, after which you can run `php-cs-fixer fix` within the root of this project to fix issues.
+Install php-cs-fixer globally by running `composer global require friendsofphp/php-cs-fixer`, after which you can run `php-cs-fixer fix` within the root of this project to fix issues.
 - `larastan` that runs a suite of static analyses.
 You may check your code for pitfalls using the `php vendor/bin/phpstan`